oracle/terraform-provider-oci/website/docs/d/limits_resource_availability.html.markdown

 The following arguments are supported:

-* `availability_domain` - (Optional) This field is mandatory, if the scopeType of the target resource limit is AD.
+* `availability_domain` - (Optional) This field is mandatory if the scopeType of the target resource limit is AD.
 Otherwise, this field should be omitted.
-If the above are not respected, the API will return a 400 - InvalidParameter response.
+If the above requirements are not met, the API will return a 400 - InvalidParameter response.
 * `compartment_id` - (Required) The OCID of the compartment for which data is being fetched.
 * `limit_name` - (Required) The limit name for which to fetch the data.
 * `service_name` - (Required) The service name of the target quota.